kaito-project/headlamp-kaito/website/docs/features/custom-fine-tuning.md

 This parameter directly affects response length and computational resource usage during AI interactions.

+#### Top P

+The top_p parameter controls nucleus sampling, which limits responses to the most probable tokens.
+In the ModelSettingsDialog, this is configured via a slider with:

+- **Range**: 0.0 to 1.0
+- **Step**: 0.01
+- **Default**: 1.0
+- **UI Implementation**: `src/components/ModelSettingsDialog.tsx` (lines 78-88)

+Lower values restrict the model to a smaller set of likely tokens, making responses more focused.
+Higher values allow for more diverse outputs.

+#### Top K

+The top_k parameter restricts responses to the top k most likely tokens.
+The ModelSettingsDialog provides a slider for this setting:

+- **Range**: 0 to 100
+- **Step**: 1
+- **Default**: 0 (disabled)
+- **UI Implementation**: `src/components/ModelSettingsDialog.tsx` (lines 89-99)

+Increasing top_k focuses the model’s output on the most probable tokens, while a value of 0 disables this restriction for broader responses.
 ## Integration with Chat Interface

 Once fine-tuning is complete, your custom model can be used in the chat interface: